Minqi824/Minqi824.github.io/index.md

 ## About Me
-I am a second-year Ph.D. student at [Shanghai University of Finance and Economics (SUFE)](Shanghai University of Finance and Economics (SUFE)).
+I am a third-year Ph.D. student at [Shanghai University of Finance and Economics (SUFE)](Shanghai University of Finance and Economics (SUFE)).
 Currently I am interested in **Anomaly Detection** and **Quantitative Investment**.

 ***